Allisonius/allisonius.github.io/_pages/broaderimpacts.md

 ## Undergraduate Mentorships
 * **AMIE Design Challenge at BEYA 2019:** Mentoring 6 undergraduate students as they develop a student-led solution for a student identified problem in the healthcare sector.
 If you are attending BEYA 2019, come check out the remarkable work these students designed and prototyped.
 (Industry sponsor: NetApp).
 * **AutoDrive Challenge:** Mentor 3 undergraduate students across the mapping and functional safety groups.
-The AutoDrive challenge is an applied research project where the starts are gradually working towards building a self-driving car.
+The AutoDrive challenge is an applied research project where the atudents are gradually working towards building a self-driving car.
+This experience exposes undergraduate students to graduate students, industry collaboration, and applied research.

 ### Undergraduate Education and Curriculum